Frequently Asked Questions

 Is there a limit to the number of Co-Trustees?

-A: No limit, however, keep in mind that they need to sign and notarize the Trust initially.
-Also, an important consideration are 41F requirements wherein Co-Trustees are required to submit fingerprint cards and photographs (see HERE for more info on that).
-We include amendment templates for you to amend the Trust at your convenience to make these and other changes down the road.
+No limit, however, keep in mind that they need to sign and notarize the Trust initially.
+Also, an important consideration is Co-Trustees are required to submit fingerprint cards and photographs along with any form 1 or form 4.
+We include DIY amendment templates for you to amend your notarized Trust at your convenience to make these and other changes down the road.
 It’s simple to do so don’t feel like you need to include the extended family off the bat, remember our Trusts are flexible in the future as a rule.

 Can a Co-Trustee live in another state?